aknackiron/testdroid-documentation/user-manuals/testdroid-cloud/manual-testing/index.md

    available (used by some other user) it will be shown with grayed lock picture on top of it.

+   Some rare Android devices do not support the used remote connection technology and for this reason are not visible in the manual testing device selector.
+Manual testing on iOS devices is not supported on public cloud devices.
+We are bringing this functionality to Enterprise and Private Cloud customers.

    ![]({{site.github.url}}/assets/user-manuals/interactive_select_device.png)

    After this the Manual Testing session will be opened with the selected